uabluerail/indexer/README.md

   `docker-compose.override.yml` to change some parts of `docker-compose.yml` without actually editing it (and introducing possibility of merge conflicts later on).
-* `make start-plc`
-    * This will start PostgreSQL and PLC mirror
-* `make wait-for-plc`
-    * This will wait until PLC mirror has fully replicated the operations log.
-      That's gonna take a few hours.
-    * Technically you can start everything before it is caught up: it will return errors and other components will fallback to querying https://plc.directory.
-But you will be rate-limited quite hard.
 * `make init-db`
     * This will add the initial set of PDS hosts into the database.
     * You can skip this if you're specifying `CONSUMER_RELAYS` in